Student Research

 from the poster.

-Lane is a graduate student in the M.S. in Applied and Computational Mathematics program.
+Lane is a graduate student in the M.S. in Mathematics - Applied and Computational Concentration program.
 He is conducting research with Dr. Allison Kolpas.

 Jeremy Budgeon presenting his poster at the Evolution in Philadelphia Conference (EPiC) on Saturday, September 8th 2018